Syltis/FridgeIn/README.md

 # FridgeIn
-Site for keeping track of fridge items, using them in recipes and tracking expiration-dates.
+Service for keeping track of fridge items, using them in recipes and tracking expiration-dates.

-### Currently running a .NET Core REST API with EF6, Azure SQL Server database and Vue.js and Vuetify front-end.
+### Currently running a .NET Core REST API with EF6, Azure SQL Server database and Vue.js and Vuetify front-end with Auth0-authentication.

-#### A previous Java Spring & Hibernate API (fridgein_api) is also included but this is not in use.

 #### Trello: https://trello.com/b/HmgAibgp/fridgein